mysql/mysql-operator/tests/README.md

 --skip-enterprise\
     force to skip all tests related to the enterprise edition, by default it is false

+--skip-audit-log\
+    force to skip all tests related to the audit log, by default it is false\
+    they can be run only against the enterprise edition, so `--skip-enterprise` also disable them

 --skip-oci\
     force to skip all OCI tests even if OCI is properly configured, by default it is false